 Chesapeake, the second-largest U.S. gas producer, said on May 1 that it may run out of cash to fund its drilling operations next year.
 The shortfall, estimated at $10 billion this year by Fitch Ratings, is pulling Chesapeake deeper into debt and forcing a selloff of as much as $20 billion in assets through next year.

-Chesapeake got a $4 billion short-term loan from Goldman Sachs Group Inc. (GS) and Jefferies Group Inc. (JEF) within the past week that McClendon called a “bridge” as the company waits for asset sales to raise funds.
+Chesapeake got a $4 billion short-term loan from Goldman Sachs Group Inc. (GS:US) and Jefferies Group Inc. (JEF:US) within the past week that McClendon called a “bridge” as the company waits for asset sales to raise funds.

 Chesapeake plans to repay the new loan by the end of the year with proceeds from the sale of oilfields in Texas’ Permian Basin and a joint-venture to develop the Mississippi Lime formation that straddles the Oklahoma-Kansas border.
 The company postponed a sale of future production from Texas oilfields and the spinoff of its drilling subsidiary.

 Southeastern Asset Management Inc., Chesapeake’s biggest shareholder, said in a May 7 letter the company should consider selling itself and urged McClendon to spend less time meeting with analysts.
 McClendon’s management team should “put their heads down” and avoid “unproductive communications” including conferences and media interviews, Southeastern CEO O. Mason Hawkins wrote.
 Southeastern owns 14 percent of Chesapeake stock.

 The California Public Employees Retirement System, the biggest U.S. municipal pension, has called for other board reforms, including annual election of directors.

 “Shareowners do not have the ability to hold directors accountable” since only a few of them are elected each year, the pension fund said in a May 14 letter to shareholders.
 The fund owns 1.8 million Chesapeake shares.